Probing Leptophobic Dark Sectors via Gravitational Wave Signatures: Acknowledgement

 \section{Acknowledgement}

 Authors thank Prof. Tao Han and Dr. Arnab Dasgupta for their valuable insights on various aspects of the paper.
 Taramati is supported by DST-INSPIRE (IF200289) fellowship.
 L.M. is supported by a UGC fellowship.
-Z.A.B. is supported by IoE fund at IIT Bombay. \begin{Large}\textbf{Appendix}\end{Large}
+Z.A.B. is supported by IoE fund at IIT Bombay.